AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

    >[!NOTE]
    >
-   >You must be entitled to use the identity graph.
+   >Ensure that you are entitled to use the identity graph.
    >

    Before that, a **[!UICONTROL Change to identity graph]** dialog is displayed to ensure you have [finished the setup of the identity graph for the dataset](/help/stitching/faq.md#enable-a-dataset-for-the-identity-service) before you use the identity graph for stitching.
 Select **[!UICONTROL Continue]** to continue.